 Mary Beard, the University of Cambridge classical scholar, told Schools Week there was "no magic bullet", and that the education community needed to be "careful about putting all eggs in one basket".

 "There are all kinds of subjects that raise children's aspirations.
-That said, Latin, Greek and classical civilisation can be an eye-opener.
-"They offer all kinds of new ways of understanding the modern world as well as the ancient, and they are a wonderful way of exploring foundational literature and ideas, without having to ask the way to the train station in them"
+That said, Latin, eye-opener.
+"They offer all kinds of new ways of understanding the modern world as well as the ancient, and they are a wonderful way of exploring foundational literature and ideas. without having to ask the way to the train station in them."